More jobs, more driving, more crashes

 Long-term trend points to fewer crashes, not more

 Even if the economy continues to strengthen, Passmore doesn't think that will necessarily continue to impact traffic fatality and injury rates.
 The number of vehicles on the road hasn't risen much in recent years, and millennials are less likely than their parents to even get their driver's licenses.
 Autonomous cars are being tested on public roads in several states.
-At the same time, public transportation usage is on the rise, and people are turning to ride-sharing services such as Uber and Lyft, Passmore says.
+At the same time, public transportation usage is on the rise, and people are turning to ride-sharing services such as Uber and Lyft, Passmore says."I don't know that it (the increasing number of traffic fatalities) is going to be an ever-rising trend," he says.
+Reports from think tanks and industry trade groups suggest a dramatic drop in both accidents and insurance costs will become evident a generation from now.

 No comments: